Mohamed-b2dr/NanoDegree-Project/README.md

 # Project Submission

 The developed CLI program allows the user to explore an US bikeshare system database and retrieve statistics information from the database.
 The user is able filter the information by city, month and weekday, in order to visualize statistics information related to a specific subset of data.
 The user is also able to chose to view raw data and to sort this data by columns, in ascending or descending order.
+## Python Learning In The Course

+# Files Used

+The required files for running this program are:

+* washington.csv
+* new_york_city.csv
+* chicago.csv

+## Requirements
+This program was written in Python (version 3.7.1) and relies on the following libraries:

+* pip install panda
+* pip install numpy